About Ika

 About Pepella

-I’ve got a question for you.
-When you see a monarch butterfly fluttering by, what do you feel?
+I’ve got a question for you: when you see a butterfly fluttering by, what do you feel?

 For me it stops me in my tracks.
 The dainty gliding, the ethereal flaps of its gorgeous wings; the seemingly joyful little life it leads.
 But what a dark and painful transformation it first had to go through!